 Every week, set aside 30 minutes to organize your calendar and task list.
 Review your top priorities, events, meetings, kid activities and block time in your calendar to accommodate it all.
 And here’s the secret sauce – block chunks of time.
 By that, I mean block Tuesday morning from 9:00 am to 11:00 am for focused work time.
 I block it in blue since that’s my work color.
 You can even list the top tasks in the time slot that you have to get done (i.e. write a blog, empty email inbox, etc).
 Turn off your devices to really kickstart your productivity.
 Do the same for your personal time in the assigned color – block Thursday from 9:00 am to 12:00 noon to ski.

 As much as it may seem stringent, it actually gives you flexibility.
 You may decide not to ski on Thursday morning (perhaps the weather stinks) and voila…. you have 3 hours to do something else for yourself: go to the gym, walk the dog, get a pedicure.
 Use your allotted personal time for you.

 Further, it gives a powerful glimpse into imbalances.
 For me, too much blue in my week is too much work.
 Not enough yellow in my calendar means that I’m letting exercise slip.
 It happens but taking a peek at that inspires you to adapt it moving forward.

-Below is a visual of what that may look like (not mine but you’ll get the idea):
+Below is a visual of what that may look like.

 If you think you’re not wired to be this organized, think again.
 The tools are at your fingertips and of course, you’ll stumble and have to reload.
 Life is messy.
 But implementing these strategies for at least one month will enable you to feel more in control.
 And the positive side of making this process a habit is that after a short time, you’ll update your task list and calendar as you go.